ChristianSlanzi/DevelopTogetherProject-1/README.md

 # DevelopTogetherProject
-open source project to develop together a swift iOS clean code architecture
+The DevelopTogetherProject is an open source project with the aim to develop together a swift iOS clean code architecture.

+In order to achieve this goal, the development will follow the following methodologies, practices and principles:

+- BDD (Behaviour Driven Development)

+- TDD (Test Driven Development)

+- Modular architecture

+- clean code principles

+- SOLID principles

+- design patterns

+- collaboration using Git and Pull Requests.

 ## Table of Contents